Anduithe3rd/Portfolio/README.md

 # Portfolio

-Hello my name is Andrew Harrison and this is a short collection of my projects here on GitHub with summaries and easy access to the code samples
+A short collection of my projects here on GitHub with summaries and easy access to the code samples

 ## Projects
 ### [Storm Chaser Car](https://github.com/Anduithe3rd/Storm-Chaser-Game)